etho201/containers/ansible-vpn/README.md

 >**NOTE:** Place your *.ovpn files into the build directory before building.

+>**TIP:** For ease of logging in, add an `auth.txt` into the build directory with the OpenVPN username and password on separate lines.

 ## :whale2: Docker Compose

 1. Modify the volume location in docker-compose.yml, then run: